kkgagno/k8screate/Readme.md

 Cilium - CNI (Container Network Interface).
 Intergrates smoothly with kubelet to enable the use of an overlay or underlay network to automatically configure the network between pods.

-Metallb - Load balancer software to serve service IPs Allows users to create "LoadBalancer" types.
+Metallb - Load balancer software to serve service IPs.
+Allows users to create "LoadBalancer" types.

 Traefik - Reverse proxy and load balancer.
 Intelligently directs incoming requestss to the appropriate backend service.